z0r0z/v4-router/README.md

 }
 ```

-Where `key` is the Uniswap V4 [`PoolKey`](https://github.com/Uniswap/v4-core/blob/main/src/types/PoolKey.sol) struct, and `hookData` is a dynamic field to activate any hooks included in the swap.
+Where `key` is the Uniswap V4 [`PoolKey`](https://github.com/Uniswap/v4-core/blob/main/src/types/PoolKey.sol) struct, and `hookData` is a dynamic field for any hook interactions included in the swap.

 ## Single Swap